BPrasad123/TSAI-EMLO-Phase1/README.md

 # Topics to cover #

+The program is newly started in the month of August.
+Stay tuned more details :)

 ## Introduction to MLOps, Initial Setup and Hello World ##
 ## Introduction to Cookiecutter and COG ##
 ## Data Version Control and Experiment Tracking ##